-Hola!
-It’s not just something Spanish people say when tourists arrive.
+If you want the best cities to visit in Spain, then get ready for the best 10 cities in Spain.
+You already know “Hola” and know it’s not just something Spanish people say when tourists arrive.
 The warmth of a Spanish welcome stays with you, long after you leave this country with such colorful culture and geography.
 I am here to give you the inside track of the best places you and your little ones can visit during your Spanish holiday vacation.

 There are so many things to do and so many places to visit in the Spanish city of Barcelona.
 An easy way to kick off your city tour is through the “hop-on hop-off” bus tour, which will take you to the most visited places in the city, including the world renowned Sagrada Familia and the La Rambla complex.
 If your little ones love food, they will also enjoy the Spanish cooking sessions that the city offers.
 Plus, a fun walking tour of central Barcelona with stops for chocolate, churro, beverage tastings at five local cafes, bakeries, and chocolate shops will definitely make the visit worthwhile.
+We think this is the one of the best cities in Spain.

 Best time to visit Barcelona